anton-rudeshko/anton-rudeshko.github.io/quotes/index.md

 — John Rushton

+> Time you enjoy wasting, was not wasted.

+— John Lennon

 > The more you care about the outcome, the harder it feels to achieve.
 The less you care, the more naturally it comes to you.

 — Mark Manson about [Procrastination](http://markmanson.net/procrastination)